 Here is a test that reproduce the issue:

-#2 Updated by Sebastian Dietrich over 1 year ago
+#2 Updated by Sebastian Dietrich almost 2 years ago

 Please also note that your test creates the tables in a way that makes duplicate values much more likely: